ELISHA D. SMITH PUBLIC LIBRARY

 c.
 Employees who are ill shall notify the director or their supervisor 1 hour before their scheduled starting time or sooner, if possible.

-e.
-The library has the right to have use of all sick leave validated by a physician.
+d.
+The library has the right to investigate the use of all sick leaves.

 a.
 State FMLA leave is available to employees who have been employed by the library for at least 52 consecutive weeks and worked at least 1,000 hours during the 52-week period preceding the leave.
 Hours worked include paid leave time.
 Federal-qualifying FMLA leave is available to employees who have been employed by the library for 12 months (not necessarily consecutive) and have worked at least 1,250 hours during the preceding 12 months; hours worked include only actual hours worked.
 Periods of employment preceding a 7-year break in service do not count toward time worked.
 Employees who are eligible for both state and federal leave are granted concurrent leaves.

 b.
 Employees who qualify for state leave but not the federal leave may take 6 weeks for birth or adoption or 2 weeks for their own serious health condition or that of a child, spouse, or parent.
 Employees who qualify for federal leave may use a total of 12 weeks of job-protected leave per calendar year for any combination of the following reasons:

 1.) for incapacity due to pregnancy, prenatal medical care or child birth.

 2.) care for a newborn or a child placed with the employee for adoption or foster care (Proof of parentage or placement may be required prior to family leave being granted.
 Leave may begin before or after birth or placement but must conclude within 1 year of birth or placement.)